Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

 .. figure:: img/using_tilesets_configure_terrain_on_tile.webp
    :align: center
-   :alt: Configuring terrain on a single tile in the TileSet editor's Select mode
+   :alt: Configuring terrain on a single tile in the LayeredTileSet editor's Select mode

-   Configuring terrain on a single tile in the TileSet editor's Select mode
+   Configuring terrain on a single tile in the LayeredTileSet editor's Select mode

 After doing so, you can now configure the **Terrain Peering Bits** section which becomes visible in the middle column.
 The peering bits determine which tile will